 A. Component Symbols

-Component symbols are those accessory symbols that don’t play a crucial role in the structure of a property and are just used for reference purposes.
-These include illustrations of fixtures like sink, bathtub, toilet, etc., and furniture pieces.
+Component symbols are accessory symbols that don’t play a crucial role in the structure of a property and are just used for reference purposes.
+These include illustrations of fixtures like sinks, bathtubs, toilets, etc., and furniture pieces.

 Even if you take out these symbols, the structural integrity of your construction drawing wouldn’t be affected much.
 They are just there to give an idea of the spatial dynamics of the room; for example, you’ll get a clear picture of how much floor space is there if you see a scaled drawing of some furniture piece kept in that area.